jamiw1/speculative-gurted-docs/README.md

     sets this element's visibility to true
 - `element:hide()`
     sets this element's visibility to false
+- `element:focus()`
+    sets the browsers focus onto this element, unsure if this applies only to things like input fields or buttons, or if it applies to all elements
+- `element:unfocus()`
+    removes focus from this element, if the element is focused. likely doesn't affect focus on other elements
 - `element:createTween()`
     returns a Tween, which can be customized and controlled.
 - `element:on(eventName, callback)`